influxdata/docs-v2/content/v2.0/process-data/manage-tasks/create-task.md

 title: Create a task
 seotitle: Create a task for processing data in InfluxDB
 description: >
-  Create a data processing task in InfluxDB using the InfluxDB user interface or the `influx` command line interface.
+  Create a data processing task in InfluxDB using the InfluxDB UI or the `influx` CLI.
 menu:
   v2_0:
     name: Create a task